 As you may already know, The Metro Library collects news headlines related to transit and transportation from newspapers, magazines, journals, blogs, advocacy organizations and other sources to help inform thousands of people every day.
-We publish the Transportation Headlines blog and also provide its content via email subscription as well as RSS feed.
+We publish the Transportation Headlines blog and also provide its content via email subscription.

 Now, we are offering a new resource for information related to transit and transportation in Southern California – our Primary Resources blog to compliment the daily aggregated news items.
 We have a lot of important resources from our collection and beyond to share with our transit and transportation community.